County commissioners vote against turning on pumps to relieve flooding in Sedgwick County

 SEDGWICK COUNTY, Kan.
-(KSNW)- The pumps in Derby that could possible help bring down the water table to relieve flooding in homes will not be turned on as decided by Sedgwick County Commissioners on Wednesday (July 10).
+(KSNW) – The pumps in Derby that could possible help bring down the water table to relieve flooding in homes will not be turned on as decided by Sedgwick County Commissioners on Wednesday.

 Commissioner Michael O’Donnell requested that the City of Derby turn on one pump to help with flooding, a substitute for a motion made at a previous meeting to turn on two pumps.